Wireless-Innovation-Forum/Common-Data/README.md

 They can be displayed in any GIS tool, thanks to header files provided for georeferencing.

 Note: because SAS is defined to use NLCD only at multiple of 1 arcseconds (for PPA/WISP zones mainly), the present retiling does not loose information compared to the original geodata in the original Albers projection.

+### Case of Islands data

+An update was performed in 2020 by introducing missing data for Hawaii and Puerto Rico.
+The extraction generation script have been updated accordingly.

+Note: The data source is from 2001 with a reprocess in 2008.

 ## USGS Census Tract Data